36. The Fall of General Iroh

 Two hours earlier

-An officer next to him bowed deeply, and moved to head where the mounts were kept.
-Almost as an afterthought, Zhao enquired: "You.
-What's your rank, seaman?"
+An officer next to him bowed deeply, and started to make his way to where the mounts were kept.
+Almost as an afterthought, Zhao asked: "What's your rank, seaman?"

 "Sergeant, sir.
 Sergeant Liu."